 - Don't create rules that will move FabricPool cloud tier data out of the bucket to another location.
 You can't use a Cloud Storage Pool to move FabricPool data to another object store.
-Similarly, you can't archive FabricPool data to tape using an Archive Node.

 Using Cloud Storage Pools with FabricPool is not supported because of the added latency to retrieve an object from the Cloud Storage Pool target.